kevin46dsa/BET-Client/budget_tracker/Readme.md

 Please Note: Due to Heroku Free Hosting the site may take longer to load or may show Application error just simply refresh the page again for it to load
 ![Capture1](https://user-images.githubusercontent.com/67777018/189949158-ed97b4a3-d114-4772-ba36-4244bd721d6e.PNG)

+# Directions to Use
+### This app uses an API Server [BET-APIServer](https://betserverapi.herokuapp.com/) or this GitHub Repository [BET-APIServer GitHub Repo](https://github.com/kevin46dsa/BET-APIServer)

 # Features